jackdbd/nix-config/docs/setup-new-nixos-machine.md

 ssh-add -l
 ```

-> ℹ️ If you have an hardware device like the Trezor, you can [store your SSH private key/s](https://trezor.io/learn/a/ssh-with-trezor) there.
->
-> If you trust your password manager, you can also store your SSH private key on it.

 ### Copy the SSH public key to GitHub

 Copy the SSH public key and paste it on GitHub, in `Settings` > `SSH and GPG keys` > `New SSH key`.